Alaska Department of Administration

 - Browse to locate the folder that contains the .ics file you want to import.
 In the Files of type list, choose iCalendar Format.

-- Click OK to add the add the calendar dates to your calendar.
+- Click OK to add the calendar dates to your calendar.
 You may be prompted to click Import to complete the process.